HOTC Obedience Classes

 Pre Novice is for the dog and handler that have the desire to participate in AKC Obedience Trials.

-Prerequisites: Dog over the age of 18 weeks (4.5 months), Manners 101, or demonstrated skills required to fulfill the Manners 101 class.
+Prerequisites: Dog over the age of 18 weeks (4.5 months) and have completed Beyond Manners, or demonstrated skills required to fulfill the Beyond Manners class.

 In Pre Novice we will cover the following plus much more: